 of a sort of emotional anemia.

 While there is no rhyme scheme or metrical pattern, an attentive reader can find relations between the words that make it seem as if Pound did give the poem rhythm.
-This can be seen through the use of alliteration with “wall” and “walks,” as well as their connecting assonance, or vowel sound.
+This can be seen through the use of alliteration with “wall” and “walks,” as well as their connecting assonance or vowel sounds.
 Free verse remains an incredibly popular verse form.
 It allows for a great deal of experimentation that appeals to contemporary writers.

 Take a look at these examples of free verse poems: